Factbox: Republicans vying to take on Obama in 2012

 The three-term Texas governor, 61, has lagged in recent polls after shooting to the top of the field when he jumped into the nomination race in August.

-Although he has never lost an election and is the longest serving governor in Texas history, his stumbling performance in debates has raised questions about whether he would stand a chance of defeating Obama next year.

-Perry has stressed his economic record in Texas, saying his conservative leadership helped the state create more than a third of all new U.S. jobs in the past two years.
-His record also includes deep education cuts, low public service levels and high numbers of people without health insurance.

-Perry has proven himself a formidable fund-raiser, reaching $17 million for the third quarter, despite only entering the race in mid-August.
+Still, Perry has proven himself a formidable fund-raiser, reaching $17 million for the third quarter.

 RON PAUL